janusmiracle/fanyi/docs/info.md

 ```

 # Usage
 Dugong is a tool for fine-tuning MarianMT models and using them for inference on translation tasks.
-It offers two main scripts: train and translate.
+It offers two main scripts: `train` and `translate`.

 ## Dataset
-To train a model, first, create your custom dataset in the following format:
+To train a model, first, create your custom dataset in the following JSON format:

 ```json
 {